Army: China

 The states of China raised armies for at least 1000 years before the Spring and Autumn Annals.
 By the Warring States period, the crossbow had been perfected enough to become a military secret, with bronze bolts that could pierce any armor.
 Thus, any political power of a state rested on the army and its organization.
 China underwent political consolidation of the states of Han (韓), Wei (魏), Chu (楚), Yan (燕), Zhao (趙) and Qi (齊), until by 221 BCE, Qin Shi Huang (秦始皇帝), the first emperor of the Qin dynasty, attained absolute power.
 The first emperor of China could command the creation of a Terracotta Army to guard his tomb in the city of Xi'an (西安).
 In addition to a realignment of the Great Wall of China to strengthen his empire against insurrection, invasion, and incursion.

 Sun Tzu's The Art of War remains one of China's Seven Military Classics, even though it is two thousand years old.
 Since no political figure could exist without an army, measures were taken to ensure only the most capable leaders could control the armies.
 Civil bureaucracies (士大夫) arose to control the productive power of the states, and their military power.

-Sparta
+Ancient Greece

 An Ancient Greek warrior in bronze, Riace bronzes, c.
 450 BCE.

-The Spartan Army was one of the earliest known professional armies.
-Boys were sent to a barracks at the age of seven or eight to train for becoming a soldier.
-At the age of thirty, they were released from the barracks and allowed to marry and have a family.
-After that, men devoted their lives to war until their retirement at the age of 60.
-The Spartan Army was largely composed of hoplites, equipped with arms and armor nearly identical to each other.
-Each hoplite bore the Spartan emblem and a scarlet uniform.
-The main pieces of this armor were a round shield, a spear and a helmet.
+In ancient Greece, the armies of the city-states generally consisted of citizen militias.
+Sparta was notable for the extent to which its society and army were organized around military service and preparedness.
+Spartan citizens underwent military training and were subject to military obligations, while the army also included perioikoi, helots, and allied contingents.
+The city-state of Athens raised a professional cavalry force in the 440s BC which by the late 430s BC comprised 1,000 Hippeis (heavy cavalry) and 200 horse archers.
+From 421 to 418 BC, the city-state of Argos maintained a standing force of 1,000 hoplites, and in 378 BC the city-state of Thebes raised the Sacred Band of Thebes, a standing force of 300 elite hoplites which existed until 338 BC.
+Philip II of Macedon, who reigned from 359 to 336 BC, transformed the ancient Macedonian army into a standing force with its troops being paid year-round.
+This army would under Philip's son Alexander the Great go on to participate in numerous conquests.